sumit0916/Atliq-Sales-Analysis/README.md

 # The Tableau dashboards can be accessed using the below mentioned link:
 https://public.tableau.com/views/AtliqSalesAnalysis/ProfitAnalysisDashboard?:language=en-US&:display_count=n&:origin=viz_share_link

-# All the relevent files such as the MySQL queries file, tbx file and ppt can be found in the main section
+# All the relevent files such as the MySQL queries file, twbx file and ppt can be found in the main section